ilog2000/serverless-user-mgmt/README.md

 ```

 These scripts create AWS Lambda function for API, DynamoDB storage, and static web site located in S3 bucket.

-_NOTE_: Do not forget to update your `.env` file with production settings.

 ## TODO